maurosoft1973/dotnet-pack/README.md

 with:
   # Defines the build configuration.
   configuration: 'Release'
+  # Defines the name of the nuget package (the complete name is packageName.version).
+  packageName: 'package'
   # Sets the verbosity level of the command.
   # Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and diag[nostic].
   level: 'quiet'